 If you’re unsure about whether you can write off a business travel expense, you might find it prudent to err on the side of caution — especially if the charge is negligible.
 Still, it’s hard for you and your organization to remain competitive if you routinely leave money on the table in the form of unclaimed deductions and unreimbursed expenses.

-Business travelers should be familiar with their organization’s reimbursement policies for travel expense management, according to Business Insider.
+Business travelers should be familiar with their organization’s reimbursement policies for expense management, according to Business Insider.
 But they should also familiarize themselves with business travel expenses that they can deduct on their own personal income tax returns.

 Business Insider lists several expenses that business travelers might not realize are tax-deductible.